-At Las Positas College, shared governance is all groups participating in the varied parts of the process of decision-making.
-There is no one unilaterally making decisions without the advice of key constituent voices, nor is there decision-making as simply a matter of taking a group vote.
-We have agreed together on the process and roles of administrators, faculty, and classified professionals and their various interconnected functions across the campus.
-When that does not work well, we expect someone to point it out and for us to listen.
-I see us working together at shared governance as a way to balance maximum participation with clear accountability.
-It gives a voice to all constituencies; although, not final authority, for common concerns or specific concerns for all groups.
+Las Positas College takes great pride in fostering a collegial and shared governance approach to the planning and decision-making processes of the college.
+Shared governance is all groups participating in the varied parts of the process of decision-making.
+We have agreed together on the process and roles of administrators, faculty, and classified professionals and various interconnected functions across the campus.
+Our process allows for timely decision-making practices that are aligned with expertise and responsibility.
+Working together at shared governance has allowed us to balance maximum participation with clear accountability.
+It gives a voice to all constituencies, although, not final authority, for common concerns or specific concerns for all groups.